 Aniah enrolled in the fall of 2019 and is now studying film at HWC.
 He is a full-time student and takes full advantage of the school’s Veterans Services Center.
 “It’s far and away the part of my college experience that has made the biggest impact on me so far,” said Aniah about the Veterans Center at HWC, which is run by Director Marcus Williams.
 “There’s a bond between the students there, and knowing you have others who went through what you did and who are also transitioning to college makes a huge difference.”

-Aniah credits Marcus as the reason for him being able to more forward towards his associate degree.
+Aniah credits Marcus as the reason for him being able to move forward toward his associate degree.
 Marcus assisted Aniah in getting temporary housing, setting him up at A Safe Haven, where veterans can stay while they look for something permanent.